Understanding Webex Meetings Application PlatformsNovember 5, 2021

 Webex Developer Assistance is Easy to Find

-We are really excited about all the cool new apps listed on the Webex App Hub from our partner and developer community, and we want to see even more!
+We are really excited about all the cool new apps listed on the Webex App Hub from our partner and developer community.
+We want to see even more!
 Need help getting over any app dev hurdles?
 The amazing Webex Developer Support Team is standing by to assist.
-Remember, there is no need to be a paid Webex user to get fast dev support -- our team is responsive to all and eager to help.
+Remember, there is no need to be a paid Webex user to get fast dev support - our team is responsive to all and eager to help.